What is web tracking?

 Unlike Google, DuckDuckGo shows the same search results to all users without any product advertising.
 You can also see which websites are trying to track you and learn if they’re safe to use.
 DuckDuckGo comes both as an anti-tracking app and a browser extension.

 When some advertiser starts following you across multiple websites, Privacy Badger detects these actions and blocks the advertiser, preventing it from loading its content to your browser.
 It may also slightly increase your browsing speed, as the browser will have less content to load.

 Privacy Badger is an open-source anti-tracker, therefore you can be sure that there is no dodgy corporation hiding behind the developers.

 Privoxy is compatible with all major web browsers, making it one of the most popular anti-tracking software.
 It keeps your browsing anonymous and blocks unwanted ads.
 Privoxy gives you full control: you can customize privacy settings and read every line of code to make sure no one is snooping on you.

 VPN encrypts your traffic before sending a request to a certain website by redirecting it through a server.
 This way, it masks your IP address and location, so no snoopers can identify you and build a profile.

-We recommend trying out NordVPN, as it offers a strict no-logs policy, blocks annoying ads, and lets you access geo-blocked content.
+Although it’s not free, we recommend trying out NordVPN as a whole.
+Its Threat Protection feature blocks third-party trackers so you can browse the internet without them following you around.
+It also blocks intrusive and malicious ads to keep you safe online.
 You can protect up to 6 devices with one NordVPN account.
 The app also offers a 30-day money-back guarantee if you’re not satisfied with the service.

 Want to read more like this?